3JoB/telebot-docs/docs/zh/guide/interface/network.md

 	// It is recommended to call it within the Release() method instead
 	// of calling it externally.
 	Reset()

-	// Release() will clear the data in the current pointer and put it back
-	// into the pool.
-After release, the corresponding pointer should not be used anymore.
-	Release()
 }
 ```

-net接口分为 `NetFrame`, `NetRequest`和`NetResponse`。

-NetFrame作为入口，管理全局